Vehicle registration plates of Utah

 The U.S. state of Utah first required its residents to register their motor vehicles in 1909.
 Registrants provided their own license plates for display until 1915, when the state began to issue plates.

 As of 2025, plates are issued by the Utah State Tax Commission through its Division of Motor Vehicles.
-Front and rear plates are required for most classes of vehicles, while only rear plates are required for motorcycles and trailers.
+Only rear plates are required for most classes of vehicles, including motorcycles and trailers.
+The front plate requirement was lifted for passenger vehicles on January 1, 2025.
+Month and year decals have now been consolidated into one sticker instead of two separate decals.
+New license plates will now be flat-screen printed instead of being embossed.

 Passenger baseplates

 1915 to 1967

 In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1954 (dated 1955) issue was the first Utah license plate that complied with these standards.